How to Plan a Perennial Flower Garden

 How to Choose the Right Location

 Some flowers do well in full sun, while others like morning and late afternoon sun only.
-If you are in the south, partial shade may be better.
+If you are in the South, partial shade may be better.
 There are exceptions to this rule.
 Decide if you want a sunny garden or a shade garden.
-Shade plants are harder to find, but there are hostas, ferns, etc that do well.
-Asiatic lilies do well as do most wild flowers that can be found in the woods.
-Be careful with the wild flowers though.
-Some of them will take over the entire garden.
+Shade plants are harder to find, but there are hostas, ferns, etc. that do well.
+Asiatic lilies do well as do most wildflowers that can be found in the woods.
+Be careful with the wildflowers though—some of them will take over the entire garden.
 Violets are one of these.

-Planning the Shape
+Plan the Shape

 Plan before you dig.
 Using a garden hose to plan the shape of the garden can help.
 Flower gardens look best without straight lines.

 A kidney shape is pleasing, or if the garden is going to be against a fence or building, think about a curvy line.
 After you shape your garden with the hose, you can adjust it until you get the desired shape.